Instant Pot Indian Vegetable Lasagna is coming your way in three, two…. ONE.

-I have tested this recipe using regular lasagna noodles (no boil/oven ready) AND gluten-free noodles (after all, all of my recipes on the blog are gluten-free so I had to make gluten-free lasagna for myself).
+I have tested this recipe using regular lasagna noodles (no boil/oven-ready) AND gluten-free noodles (after all, all of my recipes on the blog are gluten-free).
 I tested this recipe using Dellalo gluten-free lasagna noodles and it was so delicious!
 If you try a different brand, please leave a comment and I will be sure to include the brand in my recipe notes to help others!
 My husband (Roby) and son (Tony) ate the regular lasagna and they loved it too!
 Roby tried both versions and said they were both great (though he will always choose gluten over gluten-free).

 I hope you love this vegetarian lasagna!
 Excuse me, I mean, Indian vegetable lasagna!

 - 2 cups finely chopped or shredded vegetables zucchini, corn, peas, bell pepper, carrots, etc

 - 1 ¼ cups fresh or thawed onion masala

 - ½ teaspoon garam masala

 - ¼ – ½ teaspoon cayenne adjust to taste

 - 8-9 sheets of regular no boil/oven ready or gluten-free lasagna noodles